-Z indicates each pre-disaster socio-economic status in a dummy variable: whether a respondent lives alone, whether a respondent works, whether household has a public pension and whether income/housing assets/financial assets3 is higher than median in city.
-The coefficient captures the different effects on subgroup Z. Table 11 shows the results.
+Z indicates each pre-disaster socio-economic status in a dummy variable: whether a respondent lives alone, whether a respondent works, whether household has a public pension and whether income/housing assets/financial assets4 is higher than median in city.
+The coefficient β_7 captures the different effects on subgroup Z. Table 10 shows the results.
 People with higher financial assets before the earthquake than median in the same city reported a significantly greater negative effect on their subjective well-being, compared to people who have less financial assets.
-However other socio-economic status variables are not shown to have any significant different effects on subjective well-being.
+This might indicate the loss aversion reacting to the earthquake damage.
+Other socio-economic status variables are not shown to have any significant different effects on subjective well-being.